Barber License Renewal: CE Hours, Fees & Late Penalties by State

 2 hours per renewal cycle.
 Must include HIV/AIDS component.
 HIV/AIDS course must be completed within 2 years prior to application.

-6 hours per renewal: 4 hours discipline-specific + 2 hours Iowa laws/rules/infection control.
-First renewal after initial licensure is EXEMPT from CE.
+6 hours per renewal (one license): 4 hours discipline-specific + 2 hours Iowa laws/rules/infection control.
+First renewal after initial licensure is exempt from CE requirements.

 1 hour domestic violence awareness training (one-time requirement, effective Jan 1, 2026 via HB 1547).
 Required for all initial and renewal applicants.